PakaOxO/drawingTemplate_JS/README.md

 Jan 16, Update Script, Add feature
-                        - Now you can change your palette color with colorpicker, new button, left-side of palette color Jan 17, Update Script, Change more button style and add image button for inserting an image in the canvas(Not running now)
+                        - Now you can change your palette color with colorpicker, new button, left-side of palette color Jan 17, Update Script, Change more button style and add image button for inserting an image in the canvas(Not running now) Jan 18, Update Script, Add feature.
+                        - Now you can add your image on the canvas with Image button in More button